 | Eurasian Teal | Zwaagdijk | North-Holland | Alive | 28-1-2026 |

-From 1 to 24 February, avian influenza was found in poultry farms in the provinces of North-Brabant and Groningen.
+In February, avian influenza was found in poultry farms in the provinces of North-Brabant, Gelderland, and Groningen.
 The national government has taken various measures against avian influenza.
 A nationwide indoor and outdoor screening requirement has been in effect in the Netherlands since October 16th 2025.
 In the event of a bird flu outbreak in poultry, the government imposes a transport ban to prevent the spread of the virus.
 Click here for a current overview of the areas where a transport ban is in effect.
 It is not possible for the DWHC to collect wild birds from these areas for research.
 For more information about avian influenza in captive animals, visit the Dutch government website.